 Counselling: What to Expect

-- Check in at front desk when you arrive for an appointment
+- Check in at main desk on first floor of J.T.
+Powell when you arrive for an appointment

 - Come 10 minutes early if it is your first appointment to complete paperwork

-- If you are in the waiting room for more than 10 minutes after the expected start time of your appointment, please check in with the front desk again
+- If you are in the waiting room for more than 10 minutes after the expected start time of your appointment, please check in with one of receptionists again

 Meeting with Counsellor